 How do the recommendation letters need to be sent, and can an electronic request be sent more than once to a recommender?

-Again, we prefer if you have the letters sent electronically through your online application, but paper copies can be mailed.
+We prefer you have the letters sent electronically through your online Graduate School application.
 Please follow the instructions on the Graduate School website.
 Please do not send more than three letters as only the first three will be considered.
 If your recommender has lost the initial email request, you can log back into your online application and send a reminder email.
 If your recommender experiences issues, please email firstname.lastname@example.org.

 Do I have to pay any tuition and fees?

 Yes, unless you have an assistantship that is eligible for tuition remission (TA, RA, or PA that is greater than a 1/3-time position).
 The tuition remission does not include segregated fees, which will be your responsibility each term.
-For further information on Graduate School tuition, fees, and stipends, see the Bursar’s Office.
+For further information on Graduate School tuition, fees, and stipends, see the Bursar’s Office webpage.

 How much is the application fee, how do I pay it, and where do I send it?